yegor256/gitx/README.md

-# Gitx — Mass Changes to Git Repos in One-Click
+# Mass Changes to Git Repos in One-Click

 [![shellcheck](https://github.com/yegor256/gitx/actions/workflows/shellcheck.yml/badge.svg)](https://github.com/yegor256/gitx/actions/workflows/shellcheck.yml)

 Let's say, you have a many repositories locally and you need to `git pull` all of them.
-Instead of going one by one, you simply:
+Instead of going one by one, you simply do this:

 ```bash
 gitx pull